Tangent $\infty$-categories and Goodwillie calculus: Differential Objects in Cartesian Tangent -Categories

-We wish to construct a differential object in $\bcat{X}$ whose underlying object is the tangent space $T_xC$, i.e. a product-preserving tangent functor $\cat{T}_xC: \N^\bullet \to \bcat{X}$ with $\N \mapsto T_xC$.
-In the next paragraph we will describe that tangent functor informally, before turning to a more precise construction in Definition~\ref{def:XT*} below.
+We now wish to construct a differential object in $\bcat{X}$ whose underlying object is the tangent space $T_xC$, i.e.\ a product-preserving tangent functor $\cat{T}_xC: \E \to \bcat{X}$ with $* \mapsto T_xC$.
+We will use the presentation of tangent functors from Corollary~\ref{cor:tangent-functor} to describe $\cat{T}_xC$, assuming that we have replaced $\bcat{X}$ with an equivalent strict tangent $\infty$-category.